openpermissions/support-docs/documents/markdown/guides/getting-started.md

 ### Getting started with OPP

-OPP is a microservice architecture platform.
-Public APIs to the [**Onboarding**](onboard-toc.md) and [**Query**](query-toc.md) services enable application clients and external services (for example, other OPP instances) to onboard metadata **assets** to an OPP **repository**, link assets to **offers**, and query an OPP repository for assets, offers, and **licensors**.
+OPP has a microservice architecture.
+Public APIs to the [**Onboarding**](onboard-toc.md) and [**Query**](query-toc.md) services enable application clients and external services to onboard metadata **assets** to an OPP **repository**, link assets to **offers**, and query an OPP repository for assets, offers, and **licensors**.